davehancock/pontem/README.md

 ## Customization

-The custom template shipped with Pontem provides simple out of the box configuration to generate HTTPS certificates and forwards traffic to https://[mydomain] but this may not suit all use cases.
+The default template shipped with Pontem provides simple out of the box configuration to generate HTTPS certificates as well as forwarding all traffic to *https:<i></i>//www<i></i>.[mydomain]*.

-You can provide a custom nginx template by mounting a docker volume to replace the /app/proxy/nginx.conf.tpl template file like so:
+You can provide a customised nginx template by mounting a docker volume to replace the /app/proxy/nginx.conf.tpl template file like so:

 ```
-docker run -v /custom_template_file:/app/proxy/nginx.conf.tpl -p 80:80 -p 443:443 -e FREIGHTER_PROVIDER -e FREIGHTER_TOKEN daves125125/pontem -d foo.com -s http://downstream:8081 -n foo
+docker run -v /custom_template_file:/app/proxy/nginx.conf.tpl -p 80:80 -p 443:443 daves125125/pontem -d foo.com -s http://downstream:8081 -n foo
 ```

-#### Template variables
+### Template variables

 Custom templates can make use of the following variables: